 (1) While a Commissioner’s warrant has effect, neither the warrant nor a judge’s approval of it can be appealed against, reviewed, quashed, challenged, or called in question, before or by any person acting judicially or a court or tribunal on any account or by any means.

-(2) Subsection (1) does not affect the operation of the Corruption and Crime Commission Act 2003.
+(2) Subsection (1) does not affect the operation of the Corruption, Crime and Misconduct Act 2003.

+[Section 20 amended by No. 35 of 2014 s.
+39.]

 21. Report to Minister and Attorney General about warrant

 (1) As soon as practicable or no later than 30 days after a Commissioner’s warrant ceases to have effect the Commissioner must give a written report to the Minister and the Attorney General that —